Perception Games and Privacy: Perception and Privacy

 Now consider a possible deviation of type $t$ from $\sigma^{a_t}$ to $\sigma^{a}$, where $a\neq a_t$.
 If $a\in A_{\max}$ then $\tau_t(a)=\beta|_{\{t':a_{t'}=a\}}$.
 Note that, as above, the disutility $w(t,\beta|_{\{t':a_{t'}=a\}}) = w(t,\chi(t''))$, where $t''$ is some type for whom $a_{t''}=a$.
 Thus, under this deviation, $t$'s utility is $v(t, a_{t''})-w(t,\chi(t''))$.
 Assumption~\ref{assumption:opt-actions} implies that this deviation is not profitable.
 On the other hand, if the deviation $\sigma^a$ is such that $a\not\in A_{\max}$ then $t$'s utility under the deviation is $v(t,a)-w(t,\chi(t))$.
 However, $v(t,a_t)\geq v(t,a)$ and so $v(t,a_t)-w(t,\chi(t))\geq v(t,a)-w(t,\chi(t))$, implying that again the deviation is not profitable.
 Thus, there is no profitable deviation, and so $\sigma$ is a best-reply profile. \end{proof}

-So under Assumption~\ref{assumption:opt-actions} there always exists a separating equilibrium, even if the DM has (upper or lower) privacy concerns.
+So under Assumption~\ref{assumption:opt-actions} there always exists a separating equilibrium, even if the DM has privacy concerns (he is anonymity-seeking or identification-averse).
 What makes Assumption~\ref{assumption:opt-actions} interesting, however, is that it may entail separation as the {\em unique} equilibrium.
 Suppose $\abs{A}=\abs{T_o}$, and so every action is optimal for some outcome-type.
 Let $\overline{t}\in T_p$ be a privacy-type who does not care about perception: formally, $w(t,\cdot)\equiv 0$ whenever $t_p = \overline{t}$.
 Other privacy-types may have {\em arbitrary} privacy concerns.
 Let $\alpha$ be the fraction of types $t\in T$ (under the prior $\beta$) with $t_p=\overline{t}$.
 Then: \begin{theorem} For any perception game satisfying Assumption~\ref{assumption:opt-actions} there exists an $\alpha_0<1$ such that if $\alpha\geq \alpha_0$ then full separation is the unique equilibrium. \end{theorem}

 \begin{proof} For each action $a$, let $T_a\subseteq T$ be the set of types for whom $a$ is the optimal action, namely $T_a=\{t\in T: a_t=a\}$.
 Let $\alpha$ be large enough so that $P_{t'\sim \beta}(t'\in T_a \cap t'_p=\ot)>0$ for every $a\in A$: in words, for every action $a$ there is a positive measure of types who do not care about perception and for whom $a$ is optimal.
 This will be true, for example, whenever $\alpha > \max_a 1-P(t'\in T_a)$.